38/adam/doc/instruction.md

     DVM_FLAG_ARRAY_PUT == DVM_FLAG_INSTANCE_PUT : Put a member
     DVM_FLAG_INSTANCE_SGET : Get a static member
     DVM_FLAG_INSTANCE_SPUT : Put a static member
+    DVM_FLAG_INSTANCE_OF   : Check if the object is the instance of ...

 Format